-Area fo or improvement: Background information: Ref No. P8 'The Service should ensure it has an effective system in place to manage staff development, performance and productivity' The Service carries out staff appraisals on an annual basis.
+Area for r improvement: Background information: Ref No. P8 'The Service should ensure it has an effective system in place to manage staff development, performance and productivity' The Service carries out staff appraisals on an annual basis.
 These are monitored by line managers who see them as a valuable tool to highlight good work practices.
 The HMICFRS said that some staff haven't had this appraisal in two years and that the current appraisal process is ineffective.
 The Service accepts this and is currently reviewing the process.
 HMICFRS has recommended that the Service puts a system in place to manage productivity and staff development.
-Ref Action: Achievements: P8.1 Learning Management System (LN allow the Service a central view to system will include performance re include all staff, support and opera iisal system currently underway as part of the (IS) project.
+Ref Action: Achievements: P8.1 Learning Management System (LN allow the Service a central view to system will include performance re include all staff, support and opera isal system currently underway as part of the (IS) project.
 This project will align appraisals and monitor staff development.
 Part of this appraisal view and productivity of staff.
-The LMS will tional and it will serve as a tool to support them in a are in.
-This project is due to be completed in Learning Management System - Oracle is now in place and used by staff Oracle allows managers to monitor staff development P8.2 training will take place to ensure all staff are ompleted at least once per year for all staff. ☐ Staff are trained and using Oracle for Elearning
+The LMS will tional and it will serve as a tool to support them in are in.
+This project is due to be completed in Learning Management System - Oracle is now in place and used by staff Oracle allows managers to monitor staff development P8.2 training will take place to ensure all staff are ompleted at least once per year for all staff.
+Staff are trained and using Oracle for Elearning Performance & Development coversations phase 1 training complete, phase 2 near to completion.
+These now replace the appraisal system.